ALM-Rangers/Breakpoint-Generator/README.md

 ![Build status](https://almrangers.visualstudio.com/_apis/public/build/definitions/7f3cfb9a-d1cb-4e66-9d36-1af87b906fe9/80/badge)

+> **NOTICE** - We have deprecated this project.
+The repository will continue to serve as an open source solution and sample project on GitHub.

 <!-- Update the VS Gallery link after you upload the VSIX-->
 Download this extension from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=VisualStudioALMRangers.BreakpointGenerator).